 By contrast, making a passive income from NS&I Premium Bonds and Income Bonds may be a tough task.
 Certainly, they offer no risk of loss.
 While this may immediately appeal to investors after the FTSE 100’s recent decline, lower risk may also mean lower returns.
 In fact, it is difficult to obtain a return that is significantly higher than inflation from any cash or income bond-related product.

 Interest rates may remain at low levels for a prolonged period of time.
 Policymakers could prioritise economic growth over inflation, which may mean that savers experience a loss of spending power.
 This could mean that their capital gradually goes less far in terms of the goods and services it can buy.

 Therefore, while FTSE 100 shares offer a riskier option compared to NS&I Premium Bonds and Income Bonds, their significantly higher passive income prospects may make them more attractive.
 Through building a diverse portfolio of shares, an investor can limit risk and still benefit from a relatively high income return over the long run.

 The post Forget NS&I Premium Bonds and Income Bonds.
-I’d buy these 2 high-yield UK dividend shares appeared first on The Motley Fool UK.
+I’d make a passive income with FTSE 100 shares appeared first on The Motley Fool UK.